-Printing receipts for a buyer when using hardware that is associated with your application.
+Printing receipts for a buyer when using hardware associated with your application.

-Sending a text message to a buyer after the buyer interacts with your application.
+Sending a text message to a buyer after they interact with your application.

 Square maintains language preferences for each seller that applications can use in communications.
-By using Square's language preferences, sellers get a consistent language experience when they access your application (also referred to as third-party applications) and when they access Square software.
+By using Square's language preferences, sellers get a consistent language experience when they access your application, other third-party applications, and Square software.

 Printing receipts.
 When Square Point of Sale (POS) prints a receipt, the buyer generally does not have a Square account or a device to select the language preference.
 So the receipt should be printed in the location's language.